Robinson Ekspeditionen 2018

 Robinson Ekspeditionen 2018 was the twentieth season of the Danish version of Swedish television series Expedition Robinson.
 The season premiered on August 27, 2018.
 This season began with three tribes as opposed to two.
 This year the tribes were separated into groups by Heltene (Heroes), Skurkene (Villains) and Jokerne (Jokers).
 In the premiere episode tribes were introduced by Robinson winners Dan "The Man" Marstrand and Sonny Rønne Petersen, as well as veteran Richard Asklund.
 As punishment for losing the first challenge the Jokerne tribe was forced to live in a swamp.
 A returning feature this season is the duel.
 Similar to last season, this year the winner of the duel has their tribe exempt from participating in the immunity challenge and therefore, safe from tribal council.
 The loser of the duel is sent home and has to have their tribe compete in the immunity challenge against the tribe that finished second.

 Finishing order

+Notable cast members includes Türker Alici, former contestant on Paradise Hotel.